 Are you an incoming first-year or transfer student?
 Turn in your UO application by the deadline for the term you want to start.
-And don’t forget to declare pre-advertising, pre-journalism, pre-media studies, pre-public relations as your major.
+And don’t forget to declare pre-advertising, pre-journalism, pre-media studies, or pre-public relations as your major.

 Step 1: Declare an SOJC pre-major.

 Whether you want to pursue a concentration in advertising, journalism, media studies, or public relations—or you're not quite sure yet which concentration to pursue—you’ll begin your journey as an SOJC pre-major.